Probiotic study aims to cut eczema and allergies

 He says it is safe and will involve participants taking a capsule a day, which would be either a probiotic or a placebo.

-Next story in National: Thousands in Rotorua for kapa haka champs
+Next story in New Zealand: Thousands in Rotorua for kapa haka champs

 Copyright © 2013, Radio New Zealand